wxy/HiTable/package-info.md

 This permission allows HiTable to save user preferences and other data.
 This is used to remember user settings between sessions, making HiTable more user-friendly.

+#### host_permissions

+This permission allows the extension to recognize the URL of tabs in order to determine whether to activate.
+This extension will never disclose these URLs elsewhere.